[4DOS.INFO]

 • Gerhard Strangar Useful DOS tool, eg. NOOFF.COM (prevent Windows 9x from turning off power after shutdown) and VBEHZ 2.22 which allows you to set your own refresh rates for DOS-progs that use VESA Video Modes.

-• Dev A.Teelucksingh "Dave Central", lot's of links to interesting DOS programs
+• Dev A.Teelucksingh "Dave Central", lots of links to interesting DOS programs

 • W+M Thelen Nice DOS command help on the "Thelen Channel".

-• Claus Tøndering Everything and mor you ever wanted to know about calendars.
+• Claus T�ndering Everything and more than you ever wanted to know about calendars.
 Useful if you`re into programming these things.

 • Michael E. Valdez Basic batch file tutorial in PDF format.